-Gavilan's seven Board members feel they work in a collegial manner and listen to each other's concerns and opinions.
-This is documented in the 2017 Board self-evaluation results, which found that 100% of the 7 trustees reported that "meetings are conducted in a fair and thorough manner with all members having opportunity for expression of views".
-(IV.C-33) Many of the Board members have had long tenures and bring with them an expectation of proper decorum.
-At the December 10, 2017, Board meeting, outgoing president Laura Perry said "Gavilan's board has respect for each other, the administration, faculty, staff and students."
-She added that everyone may not always agree but will rise above disagreements to work together as a team.
-This mutual respect and collegiality help the Board operate with one voice (IV.C-34)
+Gavilan's seven Board members feel they work in a collegial manner At the December 10, 2017, Board meeting, outgoing Board President Laura Perry said "Gavilan's board has respect for each other, the administration, faculty, staff and students."
+She added that everyone may not always agree but will rise above disagreements to work together as a team (IV.C-21).

-A procedure for sanctioning members who violate the code of ethics is included in BP 2715, Code of Ethics/Standards of Practice.
-(IV.C-3).
+A procedure for sanctioning members who violate the code of ethics is included in BP 2715, Code of Ethics/Standards of Practice (IV.C-3).
 The procedures outline how to identify, report, and review potential violations.
-A flow chart illustrates the process that would follow in the event a violation of the code of ethics occurs.